 We adhere to a set of core values that help define what Enbridge stands for as we deliver the energy that powers people’s lives.

-Members of Enbridge’s workforce demonstrate integrity, safety and respect in support of our communities, the environment and each other.LEARN MORE
+Members of Enbridge’s workforce demonstrate safety, integrity, respect and inclusion in support of our communities, the environment and each other.LEARN MORE